CitizenOneX/frame_msg_python/README.md

         await frame.upload_frame_app(local_filename="lua/sprite_frame_app.lua")

         # attach the print response handler so we can see stdout from Frame Lua print() statements
-        # If we assigned this handler before the frameside app was running,
-        # any await_print=True commands will echo the acknowledgement byte (e.g. "1"), but if we assign
-        # the handler now we'll see any lua exceptions (or stdout print statements)
         frame.attach_print_response_handler()

         # "require" the main frame_app lua file to run it, and block until it has started.
-        # It signals that it is ready by sending something on the string response channel.
         await frame.start_frame_app()

-        # NOTE: Now that the Frameside app has started there is no need to send snippets of Lua
-        # code directly (in fact, we would need to send a break_signal if we wanted to because
-        # the main app loop on Frame is running).
-        # From this point we do message-passing with first-class types and send_message() (or send_data())

         # send the 1-bit image to Frame in chunks
-        # Note that the frameside app is expecting a message of type TxSprite on msgCode 0x20
         sprite = TxSprite.from_indexed_png_bytes(Path("images/logo_1bit.png").read_bytes())
         await frame.send_message(0x20, sprite.pack())